lgw2/lgw2.github.io/_teaching/csci112-summer-2021/programs/program2.md

 * 5 points - output is printed neatly

 ## Grading turnaround
-This program will be graded with scores in Brightspace by 5pm on May 25th.
+This program will be graded with scores in Brightspace by 5pm on June 1st.